moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 So the interface name is `enp0s3`.

-## Step 7: Make enp0s3 use Whonix gateway.
+## Step 7: Make enp0s3 use Whonix gateway

 Need to set static IP for Xubuntu from Whonix network.
 Thus we need ip of the form `10.152.152.xx` where xx is more than 10.
 For example, `10.152.152.15`.